RobertArzolaC/base_django/README.md

-# Example project for a Dockerized Django REST, Gunicorn and Nginx in Development
+# Example Project for a Dockerized Django REST, Gunicorn and Nginx in Development

 This is a small contribution for the community in order to facilitate the development of applications.